Regular sets in Cayley graphs: Introduction

 \section{Introduction}

-All groups considered in the paper are finite, and all graphs considered are finite, undirected and simple.
+All groups considered in the paper are finite, and all graphs considered are finite and undirected with no loops or parallel edges.
 Let $\Gamma$ be a graph with vertex set $V$.
 For a vertex $v$ of $\Gamma$, denote by $\Gamma(v)$ the \emph{neighborhood} of $v$ in $\Gamma$, where two vertices are called \emph{neighbors} of each other if they are adjacent in the graph.
 A subset $C$ of $V$ is called a \emph{perfect code}~\cite{Kratochvil1986} in $\Gamma$ if every vertex of $\Gamma$ is at distance no more than one to exactly one vertex of $C$ (in particular, $C$ is an independent set of $\Gamma$).
 A subset $C$ of $V$ is said to be a \emph{total perfect code}~\cite{Zhou2016} in $\Gamma$ if every vertex of $\Gamma$ has exactly one neighbor in $C$ (in particular, $C$ induces a matching in $\Gamma$ and so $|C|$ is even).
 In the literature a perfect code is also called an \emph{efficient dominating set}~\cite{DS2003} or \emph{independent perfect dominating set}~\cite{Lee2001}, and a total perfect code is also called an \emph{efficient open dominating set}~\cite{HHS1998}.

-As a generalization of perfect and total perfect codes in a graph, the following notion was introduced in \cite{Cardoso2019} and further studied in \cite{BCGG2019,RCZ2018}.
+As a generalization of perfect and total perfect codes in a graph, the following notion was studied in, for example, \cite{BCGG2019, RCZ2018, Cardoso2019}.

 \begin{definition} Let $\Gamma$ be a graph with vertex set $V$, and let $a$ and $b$ be nonnegative integers.
 A nonempty proper subset $C$ of $V$ is called an $(a,b)$-\emph{regular set} in $\Gamma$ if $|\Gamma(v)\cap C|=a$ for each $v\in C$ and $|\Gamma(v)\cap C|=b$ for each $v\in V\setminus C$.
 An $(a,b)$-regular set is simply called a \emph{regular set} if the parameters $a$ and $b$ are not important in the context. \end{definition}